 - Evidence of mitigation efforts and residual financial effects

-How Commercial Defamation Can Lead to Tortious Interference
+How Does Commercial Defamation Lead to Tortious Interference?

-Although defamation primarily concerns the protection of reputation, its consequences frequently extend into the realm of contractual relations.
-Commercial defamation can undermine contractual validity by causing reputational harm that leads parties to question the reliability or integrity of a contracting entity.
+Commercial defamation can undermine contractual validity by causing reputational harm that leads parties to question a contracting entity’s reliability.
 Such reputational damage may result in:

 - Termination or refusal to enter contracts based on diminished trust